Elance User Experience Test Answers

 Sorting is alphabetical, Filtering is alphanumeric

-Sorting reorders content, Filtering shows / hides content based on a user selection
+reorders content, Filtering shows / hides content based on a user selection

 Sorting itemizes content, Filtering hides inappropriate items